hopsoft/universalid/README.md

 - `SignedGlobalID`

 > [!NOTE]
-> Extensions are autoloaded whenever the relaed datatype is detected.
+> Extensions are autoloaded whenever the related datatype is detected.

 > [!IMPORTANT]
 > **Why Universal ID with ActiveRecord?**